 At Roberts, we believe the best education addresses the person in his or her entirety - as a physical, psychological, social, rational, and spiritual being.
 A Roberts education presupposes both the complexity of the world and the diversity of human nature.
 It is one in which the students investigate the aesthetic, historic, philosophic, scientific and professional disciplines.
 No one method of inquiry or verification is regarded as the sole route to knowledge, nor does one set of skills provide sufficiently for a life of service and achievement.

-Thanks to a rich Christian heritage and a dedication to “education for character,” Roberts remains committed to integrating a Christian worldview and learning into everyday life and work.
+Given our rich Christian heritage and a dedication to education for character, Roberts remains committed to integrating a Christian worldview and learning into everyday life and work.
 Roberts students are active participants in the learning community of the College.

 Our Foundational Assumptions | Scholarship, Spiritual Formation, and Service